nishitjain97/Blog/ml_journey_blog/content/docs/linear_algebra/_index.md

 ## Linear Algebra and Data Science

-- A lot of the mathematics behind Data Science concepts require understanding of linear algebra
+- A lot of the mathematics behind Data Science concepts requires an understanding of linear algebra

 - Some examples are: